Assaulting a Police Officer Defence Lawyers Sydney

 Australian Criminal Law Group represented a man facing several assault police charges.
 More than seven police were called to court to give evidence against him.
 Criminal lawyer Joe Correy cross-examined the police over two days and they all gave different, conflicting versions.
 Ultimately, the Magistrate said he could not accept any of the police evidence because it was diametrically opposed, and he found our client not guilty of all charges.

 Australian Criminal Law Group represented a young man accused of assaulting a police officer and resisting arrest whilst heavily intoxicated on LSD.
-Criminal lawyer Joe Correy had the facts amended from the Accused man punching a police officer to the contact being incidental to a police officer removing the Accused man’s hand from the window of the police car because he was being annoying.
-It was argued the resisting was consequential on the intoxicated man not understanding why he was being arrested.
+Criminal lawyer Joe Correy had the facts amended from the Accused man punching a police officer to the contact being incidental to a police officer removing the Accused man’s hand from the window of the police car because he was annoyed.
+It was argued that resisting was consequential on the intoxicated man not understanding why he was being arrested.
 The Magistrate dismissed the charges without recording a conviction.

 Crimes Act 1900 No 40, Current version for 1 January 2022 to date (accessed 7 March 2022 at 21:52) https://legislation.nsw.gov.au/view/html/inforce/current/act-1900-040

 This information is intended as a general guide to law only.
 It should not be relied on as legal advice, and it is recommended that you speak with a qualified lawyer about your situation.

 Australian Criminal Law Group and its suppliers make every reasonable effort to ensure the accuracy and validity of the information provided on its web pages.
 At the time of updating, this information was correct, however, given the laws in NSW and Australia are continually changing, Australian Criminal Law Group makes no warranties or representations as to its accuracy.